 - If a dog is resting with her puppies or seems very protective of them and anxious about your presence.

-- If a dog is playing with a toy.
+- If a dog is playing with or chewing on a toy.

 - If the dog is a service dog.
 Service dogs are working animals and shouldn’t be distracted while they are doing their jobs.